wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 On transactional store, the barrier simply stores the dirty value and address in the write set.

-On commit, the transaction first acqures the lock bit using CAS for each element in the write set.
+On commit, the transaction first acquires the lock bit using CAS for each element in the write set.
 In this process, deadlock can happen as in 2PL scheme.
 Either the transaction always lock elements in an ordered manner, or some deadlock prevention/resolution techniques are applied.
 Once all locks are acquired successfully, the transaction increment-and-fetch the global counter atomically, and